maikeleckelboom/seqlok-lab/packages/core/docs/architecture/06-object-model-rationale.md

 const controller = ctx.createController();
 ```

-Now correctness depends on:
+Correctness now depends on:

 - Implicit ordering (did you forget `allocate()`?)
-- Internal caches
 - Internal flags like `ctx.isAllocated`
+- Hidden caches and mutation

-which all live **behind** method boundaries.
+all of which live **behind** method boundaries instead of in explicit data.

 ### 3.2.
 Testing and invariants

-Tests can exercise pure functions directly:
+Tests can exercise the golden flow functions directly:

 - Planner invariants (no overlap, correct plane lengths)
-- Backing invariants (correct SAB size, plane offsets)
+- Backing invariants (correct SAB size and alignment)
+- Handoff invariants (hashes, byte totals, identity of the plan)
+- Binding invariants (spec ↔ plan ↔ backing ↔ handoff consistency)
 - Seqlock properties (no torn reads under concurrent access)

-It's much harder to specify and test invariants against a "god context" object that controls everything and mutates
-itself inside each method call.
+It's much harder to specify and test invariants against a "god context" that mutates its own internals on each method call.

 ---